What Courses Will I Take in a Bachelor’s in Early Childhood Education Program?

 4. Language and Literacy Development

-Before kindergarten, children develop key literacy skills.
-Learn how to integrate literacy skills in daycare and preschool settings, including emerging reading skills.
+Before kindergarten, children begin to develop many key literacy skills.
+Therefore, it’s important to learn how to integrate literacy skills into daycare and preschool settings, including emerging reading skills.

 During the class, you’ll study language and literacy development.
 You will also apply your knowledge in projects such as designing literacy activities.